Albanian principalities: Lordship of Berat

-Kastrioti Principality
+Principality of Kastrioti

 Principality of Kastrioti (1389–1444) was one of the most important principalities in Medieval Albania.
 It was created by Gjon Kastrioti and then ruled by the national hero of Albania, Gjergj Kastrioti Skanderbeg.

 Gjon Kastrioti had originally only two small villages, which probably emblem of the eagle family with a black two-headed, even if it can provide different interpretations.
 In short time Gjon Kastrioti managed to expand its lands so as to become the undisputed lord of Central Albania.

 Gjon Kastrioti was among those who opposed the early incursion of Ottoman Bayezid I, however his resistance was ineffectual.
 The Sultan, having accepted his submissions, obliged him to pay tribute and to ensure the fidelity of local rulers, Gjergj Kastrioti and his three brothers were taken by the Sultan to his court as hostages.

 Gjergj Kastrioti Skanderbeg was distinguished as one of the best officers in several Ottoman campaigns both in Asia Minor and in Europe, and the Sultan appointed him General.

 On 28 November 1443, Skanderbeg saw his opportunity to rebel during a battle against the Hungarians led by John Hunyadi in Niš as part of the Crusade of Varna.
 He switched sides along with 300 other Albanians serving in the Ottoman army.
 After a long trek to Albania he eventually captured Krujë by forging a letter from the Sultan to the Governor of Krujë, which granted him control of the territory.
 After capturing the castle, Skanderbeg abjured Islam and proclaimed himself the avenger of his family and country.

 Following the capture of Krujë, Skanderbeg managed to bring together all the Albanian princes in the town of Lezhë (see League of Lezhë, 1444).
 Gibbon reports that the "Albanians, a martial race, were unanimous to live and die with their hereditary prince" and that "in the assembly of the states of Epirus, Skanderbeg was elected general of the Turkish war and each of the allies engaged to furnish his respective proportion of men and money".

-Principality of Topiaj (medieval)
+Principality of Albania (medieval) under the Thopia

-Principality of Albania was an Albanian principality ruled by the formidable Albanian dynasty of Thopia.
+The Principality of Albania (1359-1415) was an Albanian principality ruled by the formidable Albanian dynasty of Thopia.
 One of the first notable rulers is Tanusio Thopia who was count of Mat since 1328.
 The most influential figure from this dynasty as well one of the most influential figures of medieval Albania was Karl Thopia.
 The principality changed hands between the Thopia dynasty and the Balšić dynasty, until 1392, when Durrës was annexed by the Republic of Venice.